thebeebs/devstarworkshop/README.md

 Choose your platform weapon of choice (Node.js, Java or PHP) and develop and deploy cloud native microservices that will help defeat the Death Star microservice.

-Of course there will be a high score board with the squads that build the most powerful microservices and inflicts the most damage to the Death Star!

 You will learn how to build, manage and deploy cloud native microservices.

 + You will learn how to manage the source control, continuous integration and continuous deployment of your microservices in a DevOps manner.